finos/FDC3/docs/api/ref/AppMetadata.md

 Optionally, extra information from the app directory can be returned, to aid in rendering UI elements, e.g. a context menu.
 This includes a title, description, tooltip and icon and image URLs.

+In situations where a desktop agent connects to multiple app directories or multiple versions of the same app exists in a single app directory, it may be neccessary to specify appId and version to target applications that share the same name.

 #### See also
 * [`AppIntent.apps`](AppIntent)